 I don’t often have memorable dreams.
-Most of the time, my dreams are actually really strange or disjointed and make no sense at all.
-They’re so jumbled up, I don’t really remember them well.
-Other times, I have dreams that are not fit to share on my personal blog, if you know what I mean… 😉 Still, others times—I have a dream like this one, which I will share with you.
+Most of the time, my dreams are strange, disjointed and make no sense at all.
+They’re so jumbled up, I don’t remember them well.
+Other times, I have dreams that are not fit to share on my personal blog, if you know what I mean… 😉 Still other times—I have a dream like this one, which I will share with you.

 It was fun, vivid, and “made sense” in the way that dreams do.
 It actually had a narrative, and a story arc.
-If I were a more eloquent writer, I might spend some time “embellishing” the dream, but I won’t do that now because 1) I don’t really have time to and 2) there’s something about the dream quality where details are really fuzzy, do you know what I mean?
+If I were a more eloquent writer, I might spend some time “embellishing” the dream, but I won’t do that now because 1) I don’t really have time to and 2) there’s something about the dream quality where details are fuzzy.
 It’s like, you know what’s going on, and you can follow the “gist” of your dream, but it lacks on specific details.
 Your unconscious mind gives you “just enough” to work with, and no more.

 So here we go.

 It was like a scene out of a cheesy romance novel or something, set in 16th Century Scotland, maybe?
 It could have been middle earth or some fictional space.
 I say Scotland because the men were wearing kilts, so that was nice. 🙂

 I was the main female love interest, and I was with my lover—he was this… oh I don’t know, heir to a fortune but didn’t want it.
 He wasn’t anyone specific from my life, he was just kind of a generic good-looking, rugged guy.
 He radiated “nobility” and “good”, I remember that.
 There was some element of “We’re going to run away, get married, and live on a simple farm instead” kind of thing.
 There was a third man present, and he was my lover’s “first mate” or best man—the one man he knows he can trust with his life.